ErrorTzy/writings/papers/WS_Draft.md

 Let's return to the original problem: what makes the meaning of "naturalness" invariant across languages?
 More generally, when is any term's meaning fixed in this way?

 In a trivial sense, of course, any symbol can be a mere placeholder; "naturalness" could be used to mean "hello," for instance.
 But this isn't the kind of meaningful variation we're concerned with here.
 There might be several ways to explain "invariance".[^10] But the relevant idea might help establish the invariance of "naturalness" here is that, the world can somehow teach us whether we are getting the right concept.
+If we are using a wrong concept, the world will correct us.
+For example, empirical facts tell us that changes of inertial perspective are, surprisingly, not sheer transformations.
+Then there are some privileged transformations, like Lorentz transformations, that objectively does better job at describing the world.

-The most prominent example used to support an "objectively objective naturalness" is Goodman's riddle of induction.
+The parallel example used to support an "objectively objective naturalness" is Goodman's riddle of induction.
 The argument is that a concept like "grue" must be flawed because it leads to wrong conclusions, which suggests some concepts are objectively better than others.
 This is perhaps the strongest case for an objective standard of naturalness, but I believe it ultimately fails.

 To recap the riddle: Since all emeralds observed before 2050 are green, they are also by definition "grue" (where grue means green and observed before 2050, or blue otherwise).
 Standard induction would tell us that the next emerald we see will also be grue.
 However, we intuitively know the next emerald will be green, meaning it will not be grue.
-Since the form of the induction seems valid, the concept "grue" itself must be the problem.
+Since the form of the induction seems right, the concept "grue" itself must be the problem.

 But I think there is no problem for grue-speakers to do grue-induction.
 Let's consider two cases.